 The program is developed individually with each client and includes Wellness Education, Relapse Prevention and Recovery, and Individual Coaching and Therapy.

 The second phase of outpatient treatment, appropriate for clients that have completed Early Recovery/ an IOP program or a 28-day residential program.
 The group focuses on the integration of balance into daily recovery, sober living skills, addressing co-occurring concerns and managing other case management issues.
 Client continue developing sober support and a recovery community as well as 12-Step Integration.

-The group is appropriate for clients that have completed previous treatment and are struggling with continued sobriety and recovery.
 Clients complete a comprehensive relapse history to uncover the relationship between basic building blocks, health history, emotional concerns and legal issues to move forward into recovery.